abcjjy/ttf-subset/README.txt

     creating a menu subset.
 Generally we use subset.pl from Font Optimizer for this, however.

+  --charfile=: Generate subset for just the specified string which is read
+    from a text file.

   --simplify: Make font filesizes much smaller, by stripping out
     hints, doing curve optimization, and rounding all points to integers.
 The trade-off is a quality degradation on Windows